 The sense of purpose and satisfaction teens feel when giving to others in many ways makes them the true beneficiaries of these missions.
 I have been awed and inspired at seeing the hearts and minds of Jewish teens transformed when given the opportunity to live Jewish values.
 They return infused with a sense of purpose and often take on leadership roles in their own communities.
 Many point to the mission experience as the reason they are teaching in Jewish schools today.

-When I led the first mission to New Orleans in 2005 after Hurricane Katrina, I could never have imagined that over the next fifteen years we would run over 100 missions with more than 1,500 teens to places like Texas, New Orleans, and Puerto Rico and partner with stellar organizations like Habitat for Humanity and Repair The World.
+When I led the first mission to New Orleans in 2005 after Hurricane Katrina, I could never have imagined that over the next fifteen years we would run over 200 missions with more than 3,000 teens to places like Kentucky, Texas, New Orleans, and Puerto Rico.
+Additionally, I hadn’t known we would get the opportunity to partner with stellar organizations like Habitat for Humanity and Repair the World.

-Today, with the establishment of the Teen Relief Missions division, I am proud to carry on the tradition I was part of in the IDF.
-With this new venture, TRM will be able to expand the opportunity for more Jewish teens to help more people heal after a natural disaster.
+Today, with the establishment of the OURM, I am proud to carry on the tradition I was part of in the IDF.
+With this new venture OURM we will be able to expand the opportunity for more Jewish individuals of all ages to help more people heal after a natural disaster.

 We’re just getting started and we hope you’ll join us on this life-changing journey.